Park City, United States: Family Ski Guide

 At the luxury end, Montage Deer Valley offers ski-in/ski-out access to Deer Valley's uncrowded groomers, five restaurants, and a 35,000-square-foot spa.
 Worth the splurge for the exclusive experience.

+Multiply that by a five-day trip and you're staring at $2,100 in lift access alone.
 The smart parent move?
 Buy an Epic Pass well before the season starts.
 A full Epic Pass costs $1,089 for adults and unlocks unlimited access at Park City plus dozens of other Vail Resorts properties.
 Your teens aged 13 to 17 pay $869.

 Children 5 to 12 get a Park City Youth Pass for $431, covering unlimited days including peak holiday periods.

-Families who don't need unlimited access can consider the Epic Local Pass, which gives unlimited days at Park City (excluding peak dates like Christmas week and Presidents' Day) at a lower price.
-The blackout dates fall exactly when most school vacations happen, though, so read that calendar carefully.
-If your family travels during peak weeks, the full Epic Pass is your only option.
+Families who don't need unlimited access can consider the Epic Local Pass which gives unlimited days at Park City (excluding peak dates like Christmas week and Presidents' Day) at a lower price.

-New for the 2026/27 season, Vail Resorts introduced a "Young Adult" tier offering 20% off season pass prices for ages 13 to 30.
 Combined with the "Turn in Your Ticket" program converting up to $175 of prior lift ticket purchases into next season's pass credit, college-aged skiers could land an Epic Pass for under $700.

-Every Epic Pass includes six Epic Friend Tickets, good for 50% off window-price day tickets.
+Every Epic Pass includes six Epic Friend Tickets good for 50% off window-price day tickets.
 That's $69 per adult day instead of $138.
 Children's Friend Tickets knock 25% off, bringing kid day passes to $54.

 Locals know: Park City uses dynamic pricing, so a Tuesday in late January costs less than MLK weekend Saturday.
 Book online at least seven days ahead for lowest Epic Day Pass rates.
 Don't be the family paying peak Saturday morning window prices.